 D. Oceans anoxia – where the oceans lose most of their dissolved oxygen making if toxic for life.
 This may be triggered by massive amounts of carbon dioxide in the atmosphere – which in turn may be caused by huge volcanic eruptions (see above).

 There are some other theories, including microbes and other gases.
 It may have been a combination of two or more of these things.
 Gathering scientific evidence and coming up with plausible explanations is the role of geologists who know (and love) rocks deposited in this time period.

-Understanding these types of events can help us to understand the way our planet reacts to catastrophic changes as well as more subtle changes, either naturally occurring events (like increased volcanism) or human induced (like burning fossil fuels).
+Understanding these types of events can help us to understand the way our planet reacts to catastrophic changes as well as more subtle changes, either naturally occurring events (like increased volcanism) or human-induced (like burning fossil fuels).

 So the Permian was a time considerably different in climate as our own – but certainly was a time of some massive upheaval that shook life on Earth to it’s very foundations.
 For me, it provides a lesson to all of us that our planet is so very dynamic that we can expect change to occur even over the short lifespans of humans.
-How we be adapt to those changes is really up to us as a society.
+How we are adapt to those changes is really up to us as a society.

 Support what I do to help you…